ksarkies/Remote-Power-Switch/README.md

 have arrived by selecting the symbol with the most counts.
 No more decisions are made until a preset delay has elapsed following the last reception.

-A second prototype uses transceiver modules, the hardware doubling as a serial communications system between two base stations.

 More information is available on: www.jiggerjuice.info/electronics/projects/remotecontrol/remote-control-switch.html

+The receiver board is designed to take RFM12 transceiver modules so that the hardware can double as a serial communications system between two base stations.

+More information is available on: www.jiggerjuice.info/electronics/projects/remotecontrol/serial-link-transceiver.html

 K. Sarkies
-27 October 2014
+4 January 2015